 A: The Time New York employees are being trained on progressive cleaning and sanitization guidelines as recommended by the CDC.
 Staff must complete a health screening, which includes a temperature reading before the start of each shift.
 Anyone with a temperature above 100.4 degrees and/or who exhibits symptoms indicated in the health screening will be sent home.
-Face coverings will be mandatory for all employees to wear while on property.
 Hand washing and sanitization will be performed at least every 60 minutes.
 All shared tools and service areas will be cleaned and sanitized after use.

 Q: As a guest, am I required to wear a face mask in the hotel?
 What about New York City in general?

-A: Guests will be required to wear a face covering while in hotel public areas.
-A New York State mandate requires everyone to wear a face covering when outside their home if unable to maintain at least 6 feet of distance from others.
-Examples include walking on a busy street and going to pharmacies.
+A: Guests will not be required to wear a face covering while in hotel public areas.
+We ask that unvaccinated guests continue to wear a face covering while in hotel public spaces.
 You must wear a face covering at all times when riding public transportation, such as the subway, ferry, bus, taxis and car services even if you can maintain distance from others.
 Face coverings may include bandanas, scarves, and other face masks.

 Q: Will the hotel provide face masks or do I need to bring my own?

-A: We strongly suggest guests bring their own face coverings, as new York City mandates that everyone wear a face covering in public if they cannot maintain physical distancing of at least 4 feet from other people.
+A: We strongly suggest guests bring their own face coverings.
 The Time New York will provide a welcome kit for guests, which includes a face mask.
 The hotel will have additional face masks available for guests upon request.